 Of course!
 All presenters of Fizzics Education Pty Ltd hold at the very least 2 years of a B.Sc, with the majority also holding teaching and/or science communication qualifications.
 Each presenter has experience in presenting science programmes in a variety of settings and performance appraisals by teachers and parents are routinely submitted to our office.
 We have never had an incident after running over 1000 science parties!

-Each employee is screened by the 'Working with Children Check' administered by the NSW Commission for Children & Young People.
-This includes a full background check as required by following legislation:
+Each employee is screened by the ‘Working with Children Checks’ administered by each State.
+This includes a full background check as required by the following legislation: